piygr/s29erav1-capstone-multimodel/README.md

 ```

 ### Scope for improvement & further experiments
 - The context is limited just to the input image/audio/text and doesn't include the previous bot responses as part of the context for future user queries.
-This is intentional as requires a larger sequence length in the training phase.
+This is intentional as it requires a larger sequence length in the training phase.
-- The pre-training corpus had 82K+ unique images (with ~440K total captions) but the training was done on almost ~50K images with captions and one single pass.
+- The pre-training corpus had 82K+ unique images (with ~440K total captions) but the training was done on almost ~50K images with captions with a single pass.
 It could be performed on a full dataset (or on a larger dataset) with One cycle policy with optimal learning rate from LRFinder.
+Similarly, the fine-tuning was performed on the partial dataset with one pass.
+That can be improved.
 - The Vision Projector Layer is a simple Linear module.
-A Resnet layer (Identity layer) could be introduced as well.
+A Resnet layer (Identity layer) can be introduced.

+__Future Experiments__
+- Using a dataset of images with bounding boxes in the pre-training phase for better alignment of vision projector layer.
+- Integrating stable diffusion or/and speech synthesis model to generate multimodal outputs